16 Tips to Reduce Shopping Cart Abandonment Rate in 2025

 Check out how The Oodie does this:

-The Oodie highlights low-stock items to reduce shopping cart abandonment
+The Oodie highlights low-stock items to reduce cart abandonment

 5. Allow people to move products to their wish lists instead of deleting them from their carts

 Sometimes your customers may want to buy, just not straight away.
-Or maybe they put too many products in their cart and they don’t want to buy it all at once.
+Or maybe they put too many products in their online shopping cart and they don’t want to buy it all at once.

 Give your visitors the option to move products to their wish list.
 This is a more positive interaction than a delete button and allows your online shoppers to come back later and buy those products easily.